tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 XGBoostClassifier:

-Gradient Boosting Ensemble: Builds trees sequentially, where each new tree corrects errors made by the previous ones—this focused learning reduces bias and variance.
+Gradient Boosting Ensemble: Builds trees sequentially, where each new tree corrects errors made by the previous ones this focused learning reduces bias and variance.

 Regularization Controls: Built-in L1/L2 regularization parameters help prevent overfitting, which is crucial when handling noisy or synthetic data.